Ruadhán Quinn: Ireland

 Quinn was selected in the Ireland under-19s squad for their double-header against France in April 2022, starting in both matches.
 He was selected in the Ireland under-20s squad for the 2023 Six Nations Under 20s Championship, starting and scoring one try in their opening round 44–27 away win against Wales on 3 February, before also starting in the 33–31 home win against France in round two on 10 February, the 44–27 away win against Italy in round three on 24 February, the 82–7 away win against Scotland on 10 March, in which Quinn scored a hat-trick of tries and earned the player of the match award, and the 36–24 win against England on 19 March that secured the grand slam for Ireland.

+Quinn was retained in the squad for the 2023 World Rugby U20 Championship, starting and scoring one try in Ireland's opening 34–34 draw with England on 24 June, and starting in the 30–10 win against Australia on 29 June, the 31–12 win against hosts South Africa in the semi-finals on 9 July, and the 50–14 defeat against France in the final on 14 July.